Mitochondrial Eve and Y Chromosome Adam

 Mitochondrial Eve and Y-chromosome Adam: common ancestors, but not unique ancestors

-Wait just a second, you say – isn’t the evidence strong that modern humans descend from a population that has never numbered less than about 10,000 individuals (and as such, is a topic of significant theological consideration)?
-How is it, then, that all humans can share a single woman and single man as commonancestors?
-The short answer is that all humans do share a single man and single woman as common ancestors – but that these ancestors are not our unique, or sole, ancestors.
-Rather, they both come from that population of about 10,000 individuals – the evidence for which (and the theological questions it raises) we will discuss in upcoming posts.
+Wait just a second, you say—isn’t the evidence strong that modern humans descend from a large population (and as such, is a topic of significant theological consideration)?
+How is it, then, that all humans can share a single woman and single man as common ancestors?
+The short answer is that all humans do share a single man and single woman as common ancestors—but that these ancestors are not our unique, or sole, ancestors.
+Rather, they both come from that large population – the evidence for which (and the theological questions it raises) we will discuss in upcoming posts.

 Understanding how humans can have single maternal and paternal ancestors within a genetically diverse population requires us to take a brief excursion into genetics, and specifically how certain forms of DNA are inherited.
-As we have discussed previously, our mitochondria have their own small chromosome as a remnant of their time as free-living bacteria.
-In humans, mitochondria are passed down only from mother to child: sperm do not donate mitochondria to the fertilized egg.
+Our mitochondria have their own small chromosome as a remnant of their time as free-living bacteria.
+In humans, mitochondria are passed down only (with rare exceptions) from mother to child: sperm do not donate mitochondria to the fertilized egg.
 As a result, mitochondrial DNA is inherited through the maternal lineage only, in contrast to regular chromosomal DNA, which is inherited through both maternal and paternal lineages.
 The maternal-specific pattern of inheritance for mitochondrial DNA lends itself to certain mitochondrial variants “taking over” a population, which we can illustrate using a large family tree, or pedigree.
 (A note about pedigree symbols: circles represent females; squares represent males; a horizontal bar connecting them represents a mating; and a vertical bar from a mating is connected to the offspring of that mating.)

 In the pedigree below, we see a large extended family that shows the inheritance of three mitochondrial variants (labeled with different colors).
 In order to keep the pedigree compact enough to show, the dashed lines indicate matings that connect to one another by wrapping around from one side to the other.
 As we can see, the red “Mito 3” variant has taken over, or “swept” this population.
 All individuals in the most recent generations of this family share the woman at the top right as a common ancestor for their mitochondria: